thatguyintech/100-day-coding-challenge/day2/README.md

 there are, and then use that `n` to generate a random number, so my total runtime is `O(1.5n)`, which is still asymptotically `O(n)`, but technically slower.
 Reservoir Sampling brings it down to `O(0.5n)` (still asymptotically `O(n)`).

+Another thing I'd like to jot down here is that I spent a lot more time today than yesterday on structuring my tests.
+Not sure how valuable that is while doing this 100 day challenge, but it was an interesting experience.
+I think with data structures, it's pretty difficult to "quickly write tests" and make sure they're comprehensive, but concise.